ServerlessOpsIO/serverlessops-workshops/02-architecture/01-asynchronous-event-driven/README.md

 Let's take a few moments to examine this architecture and some inefficiencies in it.
 All the requests between service are made synchronously.
 Each time *RequestRide* makes a request to another service it waits for that request to complete by the other service responding back.
 For requesting a member of the ride fleet this makes sense because we expect *RequestRide* to return information about their ride to the user.

 On the other hand, the synchronous request to *wild-rides-ride-record* and *RecordRide* adds unnecessary time (and cost as API Gateway requests are billed separately from Lambda function invocations) to the user's request for a ride.
 From an engineering perspective, API Gateway adds additional overhead to the request in both terms of time and cost.
-From the view of the user, they are forced to wait for *wild-rydes-ride-record* to receive a request, trigger our Lambda function, write information to DynamnoDB, and return a response to the *wild-rydes* *RequestRide* function.
+From the view of the user, they are forced to wait for *wild-rydes-ride-record* to receive a request, trigger our Lambda function, write information to DynamoDB, and return a response to the *wild-rydes* *RequestRide* function.
 However, none of those operations are relevant to the user as they use the *Wild Rydes* application.

 To improve the user's experience we'll convert the process of recording rides to an event driven architecture.
 Instead of synchronously making a web services request, *RequestRide* will emit an event which will trigger a new Lambda function in the *wild-rydes-ride-record* service.
 This is what our new architecture will look like.

 ![Service Diagram](../../images/wild-rydes-event-driven.png)

 Instead of *RequetRide* in the *wild-rydes* service making a web request to the *wild-rydes-ride-record* service to trigger the *RecordRide* Lambda function, *RequestRide* will publish a message to an SNS topic.
 The *wild-rydes-ride-record* service will have a function that is subscribed to the SNS topic which will write the ride data to DynamoDB.
-This will allow *RequetRide* to complete and return information to the user without needing to wait for our backend service to write to DynamoDB.
+This will allow *RequestRide* to complete and return information to the user without needing to wait for our backend service to write to DynamoDB.

 ## Service Discovery